IMP Diagnostics Customer Support Line

 Cookies are small information files that help identify your browser and may store information such as user settings and preferences.

-Except for cookies strictly necessary for the platform’s performance, the storage of other cookies always depends on user consent, which may be withdrawn at any time through browser tools.
+Except for cookies strictly necessary for platform functionality, storing cookies always depends on the user’s consent, which may be withdrawn at any time through browser tools.

-Your personal data is kept secure through technical and organisational security measures that ensure that only authorised employees, according to the need-to-access principle, can access your data.
+Your personal data is kept secure through various technical and organizational measures ensuring access only to employees who require it.

-Personal data is stored on secure servers with [CORPORATE NAME] (hereinafter, “[COMPANY 2]”), with NIPC [NNN.NNN.NNN] and headquarters at [ADDRESS], which provides adequate security guarantees for protecting data against disclosure, loss, misuse, alteration, unauthorised access, or any other unlawful processing.
+Personal data is stored on secure servers and protected against disclosure, loss, misuse, alteration, unauthorized processing, or unlawful access.

-When you browse the IMP platform, we also protect your data with encryption technologies such as Transport Layer Security (TLS).
+IMP also protects data during platform use through encryption technologies such as Transport Layer Security (TLS).

 9. YOUR RIGHTS